-- Describe the worldview, spirituality, and fundamental beliefs of First Nations people in BC (pgs 8-10).
+- In 3-4 points, describe the worldview, spirituality, and fundamental beliefs of First Nations people in BC (pgs 8-10).

 - “In the First Nations worldview, people are integrated with the natural world, not separate from it.”
-Describe the relationship between First Nations people & the land (pgs 14-18).
+In 2-3 points describe the relationship between First Nations people & the land (pgs 14-18).